Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Preliminaries

-The oracles are then combined as subroutines of a quantum gradient oracle, which returns the gradient of one or more episodes under the current policy parameters.
-More specifically, the quantum gradient oracle returns after measurement a random variable $X$ which has expectation $\nabla_{\theta} V(s_0)$, and after several calls an estimate $\bar{X}$ is formed that is an $\epsilon$-close approximation to $\nabla_{\theta} V(s_0)$.
-The parameter vector $\theta$ can then be updated classically according to the policy gradient update $\theta = \theta + \eta \bar{X}$.
+The oracles are then combined as subroutines of a quantum gradient estimation algorithm, which returns an $\epsilon$-close approximation to the policy gradient $\bar{X} \approx \nabla_{\theta} V(d_0)$.
+The parameter vector $\theta$ can then be updated classically according to the policy gradient update $\theta \gets \theta + \eta \bar{X}$.
 The quantum circuit is then updated with the new $\theta$ for the subsequent episode(s).